 In order to ensure effective performance of duties by Audit & Supervisory Board Members, in addition to the activities reported in the Notes on the Audit Performance, the Audit & Supervisory Board coordinates as appropriate with Audit & Supervisory Board Members, the Independent Auditor and Internal Audit Office to strengthen and enhance all aspects of the Company's audit function.

 Audit & Supervisory Board Members, the Independent Auditor and the Internal Audit Office (the Company's internal audit division), meet to discuss audit policies, plans and methods.
 In addition, basic information and risk information related to subsidiaries, which had previously been managed in various places across the Group, has been gathered into one place and reorganized into “integrated risk information database for the Ricoh Group,” which can be shared and utilized effectively by each audit body.
-The Audit & Supervisory Board also holds monthly three-way audit meetings with the Independent Auditor and the Internal Audit Office, to exchange information on the details and results of audits, and exchange opinions regarding matters such as the status of internal control and risk assessment, with the aim of ensuring a shared awareness of issues.
+The Audit & Supervisory Board also holds quarterly three-way audit meetings with the Independent Auditor and the Internal Audit Office, to exchange information on the details and results of audits, and exchange opinions regarding matters such as the status of internal control and risk assessment, with the aim of ensuring a shared awareness of issues.

 Full-time Audit & Supervisory Board Members hold regular monthly meetings with the Internal Audit Office and the corporate officer in charge of internal controls, to discuss the results of audits and ensure a shared awareness of issues.
 In addition, the Internal Audit Office reports quarterly to the Audit & Supervisory Board on the status of its activities, and engages in an exchange of opinions that includes the perspectives of Independent Outside Audit & Supervisory Board Members.